Page Menu

 Researcher in the Moffitt immunotherapy lab

 Metastatic melanoma—the most advanced stage of melanoma, where the cancer has spread from the skin to other areas of the body—has traditionally been treated with a combination of surgery, chemotherapy, radiation therapy, immunotherapy and limb infusion and perfusion.
 However, in some cases, the malignancy does not respond to these treatments.
-Fortunately, recent studies suggest that tumor-infiltrating lymphocyte (TIL) therapy may hold promise for treating refractory metastatic melanoma.
+Fortunately, recent studies show that tumor-infiltrating lymphocyte (TIL) therapy holds promise for treating refractory metastatic melanoma.

 What is TIL therapy?